FAR-Lab/Interactive-Lab-Hub/Lab 3/demo/README.md

 11 default
 ```

-In our case `USB PnP Sound Device: Audio (plughw:2,0)` is the name of our microphone and the index is in parenthesis.
+In our case, `USB PnP Sound Device: Audio (plughw:2,0)` is the name of our microphone and the index is in parenthesis.